The History of The Helvetia Watch Company

 These developments came together in 1929 with the production of the Helvetia waterproof and shock protected watch.
 This watch combined the General Watch Co’s own newly patented shock protection system in a brand new 10.5 ligne movement, the calibre 81, and a water protected silver case with gaskets in the stem and case back.
 To accompany the new watch a new Helvetia logo was added to the dial though it wasn’t officially registered until 1931, before this a flowing script had been used for Helvetia watches up to about 1908 and plain block capitals from then.

-Although continuing to develop their Helvetia water and shock protected watches throughout the 1930s; they patented a waterproof crystal fitting in 1931 and an anti-shock movement mounting in 1933 with a centre sweep seconds version being introduced in 1935, this was by no means the only string to their bow.
+Although continuing to develop their Helvetia water and shock protected watches throughout the 1930s; for instance they patented a waterproof crystal fitting in 1931 and an anti-shock movement mounting in 1933 with a centre sweep seconds version being introduced in 1935, this was by no means the only string to their bow.

 In 1932 they registered a design for a watch with a date window at 12 o’clock and this resulted in the world’s first ‘Big Date’ watch using the Helvetia calibre 75 movement, they also patented a ’stop seconds’ chronograph in 1940 but perhaps the reason that the Helvetia brand is most widely known today is for their pilots’ watches.
 The General Watch Co first introduced their version of the ‘1928 pattern’ pilots’ watch in 1932 and introduced their famous spinning propeller logo in January 1933 making thousands of these watches up to 1945.